 Single status of worker

 MWP does not consider the issue of tax and yet it is integral to any decision on status.
 If employees and workers were to share an employment status (and associated rights) then it seems likely they would need to share a tax status as well (which currently they may not do – many workers are self-employed for tax purposes whereas employees are taxed through PAYE).
-This would not be popular with either workers or employers as it would potentially leave employers, who use workers, with a very significant additional NICs bill to pay.
+This would not be popular with either workers or employers as it would potentially leave employers, who use workers, with a very significant additional NICs bills to pay.
 This in turn could lead to workers and employers looking to reorganise their ways of working and could result in employers and workers transitioning to the use of more self-employed contractors – which one might assume would not be Labour’s intention – not least as this could leave vulnerable workers in a weaker position.

 Wherever any revised boundaries between the categories of worker and self-employed might ultimately be drawn, continued litigation on status would seem almost inevitable.